joshblack/front-end-dev-questions/js_questions.md

-Hey, I know I'm not perfect.
 I've tried to write my own answers to each of these questions but I know some things will still remain uncertain.
 In that case, I try to include a couple great resources to learning the theory / motivation behind each of the questions to help all of us understand these questions better!

 # JS Questions